Based on an article about a man who suffered from amnesia.

 Miles from the facts and the news.

-When I look in your eyes, I can just see a trace;
+But when I look in your eyes, I can just see a trace;

 Like frost on a window a breath could erase.

-But if I open the door for you,
+And if I open the door for you,

 What if it all rushes through?